Physical Signatures of Supercritical Fluid Boundaries

 {\bf Introduction.} Liquids and gases are arguably among the most common phases of matter \cite{tabor1991gases} and have been studied and probed experimentally since centuries.
 At low enough pressure and temperature, they are separated by a \textit{coexistence line} defined by a thermodynamic first order phase transition \cite{domb2000phase}.
-Nevertheless, the coexistence line has finite extension and ends into the so called \textit{critical point} (\textit{e.g.}, $T_c\approx 647$ K and $P_c\approx 220$ bar for water), above which lies a large part of the phase diagram -- the \textit{supercritical fluid (SCF)} state of matter \cite{kiran2012supercritical,proctor2020liquid} -- which was first discovered by Baron de la Tour in 1822 \cite{de1822expose}.
-In this SCF state, liquid and gas phases can be connected without encountering any thermodynamic singularity, which raises the long-standing question of what really separates a liquid from a gas \cite{10.1063/PT.3.1796}, if anything.
+Nevertheless, the coexistence line has finite extension and ends into the so called \textit{critical point} (\textit{e.g.}, $T_c\approx 647$ K and $P_c\approx 220$ bar for water), above which lies a large part of the phase diagram -- the \textit{supercritical fluid (SCF)} region \cite{kiran2012supercritical,proctor2020liquid} -- which was first discovered by Baron de la Tour in 1822 \cite{de1822expose}.
+In this SCF region, liquid and gas phases can be connected without encountering any thermodynamic singularity, which raises the long-standing question of what really separates a liquid from a gas \cite{10.1063/PT.3.1796}, if anything, and whether a supercritical fluid constitutes a distinct phase of matter.